ElliotRedhead/LearningDjango-DevBlog/README.md

 ## Purpose / Scope

 This project serves to practice the fundamentals of Django development.
-For a walkthrough summary of the project, see [development steps](#development-steps)
+For a walkthrough summary of the project, see [development steps](#development-steps).

 [![Build Status](https://travis-ci.org/ElliotRedhead/Django-DevBlog.svg?branch=master)](https://travis-ci.org/ElliotRedhead/Django-DevBlog)